pgolding/elasticsearch/README.md

 # Elasticsearch: The Definitive Guide (with Python examples) #

-Versions:
+##### Versions:
-Elasticsearch (5.2.2)
+* Elasticsearch (5.2.2)
-Python libs:
+##### Python libs:
-elasticsearch (5.2.0)
+* elasticsearch (5.2.0)
-elasticsearch-dsl (5.1.0)
+* elasticsearch-dsl (5.1.0)

+### What is this?

-To help those who want to follow [the book](https://www.elastic.co/guide/en/elasticsearch/guide/master/index.html) using Python code, I reproduced the various example API calls using the two Python libraries:
+This is a set of Jupyter notebooks to help those who want to follow the book [Elasticsearch: The Definitive Guide](https://www.elastic.co/guide/en/elasticsearch/guide/master/index.html) using Python code in addition to the JSON API calls in the book.
+I reproduced most of the example API calls using the two Python libraries:

 * [Elasticsearch](http://elasticsearch-py.readthedocs.io/en/master/index.html)
 * [Elasticsearch DSL](http://elasticsearch-dsl.readthedocs.io/en/latest/index.html)

 My goal is to assist the reader/learner in understanding the mechanics of Elasticsearch whilst understanding the Python libs.

-I recommend following the book whilst exercising the examples in the Kibana console (or CURL) and Python.
+As I follow the structure of the book fairly closely (beginning with "Seaching - The Basic Tools") using identical chapter names and headings, I recommend following the book whilst exercising some of the examples in the Kibana console (or via CURL) and some in Python.

-The Python examples are embedded in an iPython notebook so that it's easier to interact and document the flow.
+The Python examples are embedded in notebook so that it's easier to interact and document the flow.

-The examples here mostly follow the exact same flow as the book, but beginning with chapter "Seaching - The Basic Tools"

-This is a WIP and I will continue to update it with all examples and later build out more complex examples as accompanying notebooks.

 Note that the examples here assume the same setup as the examples in the book, namely a virgin instance of Elasticsearch (most likely on localhost) pre-populated with the [test data](https://github.com/pgolding/elasticsearch/blob/master/examples.json).